List of awards and nominations received by Usher: Southern Museum of Music

 The Southern Museum of Music was established to honor and preserve the contributions of musicians whose roots originated in the southern United States.

+State honors

+The key to the city and days give given as an honor to esteemed individuals, such as celebrities or dignitaries, to signify their importance to the city.

 Soul Train Music Awards, USA

 The Soul Train Music Awards is an annual award show aired in national broadcast syndication that honors the best in African American music and entertainment established in 1987.

 Sundance Film Festival

 The Sundance Film Festival is the largest annual independent film festival in the United States.

 Teen Choice Awards

 The Teen Choice Awards is an annual awards show that airs on the Fox television network.
 The awards honor the year's biggest achievements in music, film, sports, television, fashion, and more, voted by viewers aged 11 to 20.